nrprice/Land-Reg-Data-Analysis/README.txt

 ---- Information ----

+This is an ongoing project and elements of the code and organisation of the notebooks and file structures are not finished.

 Instructions

 The Land Registry Data Analysis notebook can be run and will read the correct csv files, but will not give a full overview of the data due to file limits on individual files.